Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Materials and methods

 \subsubsection{Data preprocessing}

-All the sensors deployed in the polytunnels send their real-time measurements every 20 minutes to the cloud, which we collect from.
-We combined the sensor data into a single dataset before downsampling to one-hour intervals.
+During deployment, the IoT sensors transmitted raw measurements at varying intervals ranging from 20 to 60 minutes.
+To establish a temporally consistent baseline across all environmental features, these readings were first synchronized and standardized into hourly averages.
 During data collection, we encountered various technical issues, such as power supply failures and environmental interference, which caused missing values.
 To address these gaps, we filled in missing PAR data using values from a nearby tunnel with similar sunlight exposure.
 For other sensors with intermittent missing data, we used the most recent available values.
 In 2024, the WU sensor failed to send its recording value for a couple of months.
 Therefore, a forecasting model was developed to estimate the missing WU data using other sensors and MO data.
-The results of this forecasting model are found in Figure \ref{fig:waterusage_multispan_seaton} and Table \ref{tab:waterusagepred}.
-We deployed one single SM sensor in each tunnel 2023; however, we found that there was variability among different locations in the polytunnel.
+We deployed a single SM sensor in each tunnel in 2023; however, we observed spatial variability across locations within the polytunnel.
 Thus, we deployed three SM sensors in each tunnel in 2024 and took the average for a better estimate of the SM.
-After cleaning and preprocessing, we obtained 27, 932 hourly data points from both tunnel types.
+After cleaning and preprocessing, we obtained 27,932 hourly data points from both tunnel types.
 Additionally, we applied One-Hot Encoding to differentiate the two tunnel types, Seaton and Multispan.

 To increase the training data's volume, we used historical Met Office data to predict missing sensor values for earlier years.
-Specifically, while we had both yield and sensor data for 2023 and 2024, data volume was limited.
-However, we also had yield data for 2021 and 2022, though no sensor data was available as sensors had not yet been deployed.
-Using a predictive model, we estimated sensor values for these years, so that we could have more training data.
-We split the dataset into 85\% for training and 15\% for testing, generating additional 19, 825 hourly data points.
+Specifically, while we had both yield and sensor data for 2023 and 2024, the volume of data was limited.
+However, we also had yield data for 2021 and 2022, although no sensor data was available since the sensors had not yet been deployed.
+Using a predictive model, we estimated sensor values for these years to obtain more training data.
+We split the dataset into 85\% for training and 15\% for testing, generating an additional 19,825 hourly data points.
 These synthetic data points were then combined with the real dataset to increase the training volume.
 Finally, since yield was reported weekly, we further downsampled the daily data to weekly intervals.
+This data augmentation should be interpreted as retrospective reconstruction of missing historical sensor observations rather than as a fully prospective deployment protocol.